 An investment memo deck is a 2-4 page document you can use to share your startup idea and investment thesis.
 It should be clear, concise, and compelling.
 As a founder, you can use it to attract potential investors like angel investors, venture capitalists, and private equity firms.
 You can also use it to recruit co-founders, advisors, and early employees.

+Investors also use investment memos to summarize their thoughts about an investment candidate.
 Bessemer Venture Partners has an excellent collection of investment memos for their investments in leading startups like Shopify, Pinterest, Yelp, Twilio, Twitch, Wix, Fiverr, SendGrid, PagerDuty, Toast, and more.
 Check them out here.
-They're also included in my Pitch Deck Coach Library.

 You need both.
 They provide the exact same information to investors.
 The only difference between your investment memo and your pitch deck is format.
 An investment memo is your startup pitch delivered as a 2-4 page document, whereas a pitch deck is your startup pitch delivered as a 15-20 slide presentation.
 Each section in your investment memo is a slide in your pitch deck.